 During the initial evaluations of patients, they were asked where they experienced pain most intensely.
 An effort was made to identify whether it was on the right or left side and if the pain involved a specific region of the body.
-Information about the location and intensity of the pain is identified in the chief complaint portion of the medical report.
-On the basis of the patients' presentation of pain at their initial baseline evaluations, pain threshold locations were classified as primary, secondary, and tertiary.
+This information about the location and intensity of the pain is identified in the chief complaint portion of the medical report.
+Based on the patients' presentation of pain at their initial baseline evaluations, pain threshold locations were classified as primary, secondary, and tertiary.
 The primary location was defined as the area of the body where the patient reported the greatest amount of pain.
-Secondary locations.
+Secondary locations were reported as painful but not as severe as primary locations.
 Tertiary sites were least affected by pain.